 Over the course of several months, community garden models along with best practices were explored; in conjunction with the essential perimeters needed in identifying a successful garden location.

 During the review process, City staff mentioned the Community Garden efforts with community members from Mountainside Communion Church (Mountainside) located at the northwest corner of Colorado Blvd. and Magnolia Ave.
 Simultaneously, Mountainside was looking to start a Community Garden Project on their property for the community’s use.

 Both parties came together with a similar vision; to launch a community garden pilot program that would incorporate private raised beds for rent, educational workshops, community engagement, and public demonstration gardens for all of the community to enjoy.
 The initial plan was presented to the City Council in a Study Session in early November (13 MB).

 Incorporating the feedback garnered at the Study Session, the City and Mountainside worked together to finalize site plans, program components, and refine the role of the Garden Director, Dr. Kristin Ritzau.

 On November 20, 2018, the City Council approve an agreement with Mountainside for the development and management of the Monrovia Community Garden Pilot Program!

 This summer the Monrovia Community Garden will take shape at the corner of Colorado Boulevard and Magnolia Avenue.
-Please join us for an informational meeting:

 For more information on how to rent a garden bed, participate in an educational workshop, or learn more about the public demonstration gardens, please call 626.303.6609 or visit the Monrovia Community Garden Website.